microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Object Types.md

 ## Other Kinds of Object Members

-Most of the declarations in object types
+Most of the declarations in object types:

 ### Method Syntax